Pardon the Interruption: Other versions

 Starting in the 2006 NFL season, Kornheiser and Wilbon began hosting PTI from the stadium that was hosting the Monday Night Football game.
 The following season, they began staging a live 3-topic, 3-minute version of the show during halftime of the game.

 In 2004, Crackerjack Television started producing an Australian version of the show, which airs weekly on the Australian ESPN channel and features former Australian Rules footballer Sam Kekovich and radio and television broadcaster Russell Barwick.
 ESPN Australia also broadcasts the American version of PTI editions before SportsCenter.

 In August 2010, ESPN's British channel (now BT Sport ESPN) debuted a British version of PTI.
 The show was hosted by Mark Chapman and Steve Bunce.

 The ESPN Deportes show Cronómetro (Spanish for "stopwatch") is modeled after PTI and Sports Reporters, in that it features personalities talking about sports subjects for a set amount of time.
 Unlike PTI, there are four panelists instead of two, and segments such as Role Play are not used.
 Five Good Minutes is used as a discussion of one subject between the four analysts.
 ESPN Brasil also has a version of Cronómetro called É Rapidinho (rough translation from Portuguese: "It's Fast").

-NESN, in partnership with The Boston Globe, premiered Globe 10.0 in 2007, which airs at 5:30 p.m. every Tuesday.
-Hosted by Globe columnist Bob Ryan and a rotating cast of other sports writers, the show has ten topics that the two writers debate for one and a half minutes, in the same format as PTI (Ryan himself frequently fills-in on PTI on nights when Globe 10.0 doesn't air).

-On March 25, 2008, SportsNet New York premiered two new half-hour shows, The Wheelhouse and Loud Mouths, which are similar to PTI and to each other, having two panelists debate sports topics.
-The Wheelhouse has a moderator and sports personalities as guests while Loud Mouths incorporates viewer calls and e-mails.
-These shows air every weekday at 5:30 and 6:00 p.m., respectively.

-Prior to PTI, the Empire Sports Network had a similar show entitled Pros and Cons.
-Ed Kilgore (WGRZ-TV sports director, generally portraying an optimist) and Art Wander (then a sports talk host for WGR, portraying the antagonist or pessimist view) were the primary combatants, with former The Buffalo News columnist Larry Felser also on the panel.
-The program lasted from 1992 to 1996.